PLANT a row at home, GROW veggies, then SHARE with the food pantry

 Growing your own and have extras to share?
-Bring them by our food pantry (105 Adams St., Quincy – please drive around back) Monday-Friday between 9am and 3:30pm, and Tuesdays and Wednesdays until 7pm.
+Bring them by our food pantry (105 Adams St., Quincy – please drive around back) Monday-Friday between 12:30-3:30pm, and Tuesdays until 7pm.

 If you’re not able to grow your own produce, you can also purchase some from the supermarket or make a monetary donation.
 Fresh fruits and vegetables are the healthiest foods for you, but they are also the most expensive.
 Thank you!